Florian-Thake/TeaScript-Cpp-Library/README.md

 HINT: For Windows with C++20 it is also recommended to use libfmt for the best possible Unicode support for print to stdout.

+# API stability

+TeaScript is pre-mature and many things will probably change in some new (pre-)release.<br>
+Howerver, the public methods of the `teascript::Engine` class as well as the public getters of the `teascript::ValueObject` class are considered semi-stable (if not otherwise documented in the code).<br>
+This means that I will try to ensure backward compatibility if possible or provide a smooth transition - except if major issues are detected or at very rare circumstances.<br>
+This also counts for the headers version.h / Util.hpp / Exception.hpp.<br>
+All other classes / structures / types (including all its methods and members), and free functions are consideres unstable and may change often or might be even removed entirely.

+Methods / Functions marked with
+- **DEPRECATED**: Try to migrate to the new available way as soon as possible.
+This method might be removed in the next (pre-)release.
+- **INTERNAL**: Don't use this methods.
+They are reserved for internal usage and may render your program unstable / unusable.
+- **EXPERIMENTAL**: These is a new functionality / technique which needs some feedback from practical usage and might be chaged slightly before it become stable (or it might be removed, if some issuse raised up.)

+## Can TeaScript be used for production already?

+Yes, it can for certain and specific scenarios.
+I explain why and which:

+First, although the 1.0 release is not done yet, every release has 3 levels of quality assurance:

+- UnitTests – on C++ as well as on TeaScript level (TeaScript files testing TeaScript features).
+- Functional tests with scripts.
+- Manual testing.

+This ensures a high level of quality already.

+Second, use the high-level C++ API only (e.g. via class teascript::Engine ).
+This API will stay backward compatible already or a soft migration will be provided – except if major issues are detected or at very rare circumstances.

+# Disclaimer
+This software is provided “as-is” without any express or implied warranty.
+In no event shall the author be held liable for any damages arising from the use of this software.

+See also the included LICENSE.TXT for usage conditions and permissions.

+This software is a pre-release.
+The behavior, API/ABI, command line arguments, contents of the package, usage conditions + permissions and any other aspects of the software and the package may change in a non backwards compatible or a non upgradeable way without prior notice with any new (pre-)release.

+# Copyright
+Copyright (C) 2023 Florian Thake <support |at| tea-age.solutions>.
+All rights reserved.